-I had a series of emails from Matthew about making pastry cream and I thought it a topic worth sharing with everyone.
-It is, like creme anglaise, one of the most versatile recipes in a professional pastry kitchen (and soon your home!).
-It is used for the filling of eclaires, napoleons, fruit tarts, banana cream pie, trifle, and just scooped out of the bowl with a spoon!
-Many pastry chefs will blush to read this, but it is essentially “kick-ass” vanilla pudding, to quote one of my former bosses.
+Pastry cream is one of the most versatile recipes in a professional pastry kitchen (and your home).
+It is used for the filling of eclaires, napoleons, fruit tarts, banana cream pie, trifle, and just scooped out of the bowl with a spoon.
+It is essentially “kick-ass” vanilla pudding, to quote one of my former bosses.
 It can be scented with vanilla, in fact I always start there and then add flavors to it.
 I’ve made everything from Thai chili-chocolate to passion fruit pastry cream.
 Here is the basic recipe to start with!

 2 cups milk

 1/2 vanilla bean or 1 teaspoon pure vanilla extract

 3 egg yolks